violabs/mentor/testing/01_Beginner/02_Setup/02_setup.md

 ## 3. Setting Up Your Environment 💻

-### Java 17 ☕
+### Java 21 ☕
-This series relies on **Java 17** (the current Long-Term Support release).
+This series relies on **Java 21**.
 We'll be using that as our base JVM for Kotlin and Spring Boot.
-If you don't already have Java 17 installed:
+If you don't already have Java 21 installed:

 - **macOS/Linux**:
-    - Use SDKMAN, Homebrew, or your package manager of choice to install OpenJDK 17.
+    - Use SDKMAN, Homebrew, or your package manager of choice to install OpenJDK 21.
     - For example, on macOS with Homebrew:
       ```bash
-      brew install openjdk@17
+      brew install openjdk@21
       ```
     - Then, confirm installation:
       ```bash